jamescherti/git-commitflow/README.md

-# git-commitflow - A git add/diff/commit/push helper
+# git-commitflow - A Git add/diff/commit/push Helper

 The `git-commitflow` is command-line interface that assists with the Git operations of adding (`git add`), viewing differences (`git diff`), committing changes (`git commit`), and pushing updates (`git push`).